laurentletg/STU-Net/README_STUNET_LLG.md

 ```

 ## 8. Copy the pkl file in the right preprocess folder - use the file that matches the model.
-Copy the appropriate `.pkl` under `plan_files/` directory and paste in under  the`nnUNet_preprocessed/Dataset004/` folder , simply copy or link it:
+Copy the appropriate `.pkl` under `plan_files/` directory and paste it under  the`nnUNet_preprocessed/Dataset004/` folder  or link it:

 ```bash
 cp plan_files/Dataset004_nnUNetPlansv2.1_plans_3d_fullres.pkl \
    "$nnUNet_preprocessed/Dataset004/nnUNetPlansv2.1_plans_3d_fullres.pkl"
 ```

-It should look like this:
+It should look like this after running the plan and process command above:

 ![img.png](img.png)

 ## 9. Download Pretrained Weights
 - See the main `README.md` for download links.
 - I put them under a new folder called `weights` in the `STU-Net` folder.
-The file should look like `small_ep4k.model`.
+The files look like `small_ep4k.model`.

-## 10 .
-Fine‑Tune STU‑Net
+## 10. Fine‑Tune STU‑Net

-> Do not forget to put to off sleep/suspend/hibernate mode on your computer before running the training.
+> Do not forget to put to off sleep/suspend/hibernate mode on your computer.

+If you want to change hyperparameters of the trainer you can do so in  `nnUNet-2.2/nnunetv2/training/nnUNetTrainer/STUNetTrainer.py`.
+Also see this issue regarding learning rate : https://github.com/uni-medical/STU-Net/issues/24

-Run your fine‑tuning job using the pretrained checkpoint and the STU‑Net trainer (use the trainer that matches your model size):
+Run fine‑tuning using the pretrained checkpoint and the STU‑Net trainer (use the trainer that matches your model size):

 ```bash
 # Example with FOLD 1